Wyamio/Wyam.Web/Input/modules/readfiles.md

     Reads all files that match the specified search pattern.

-  - `ReadFiles(Func<IDocument, IExecutionContext, string> path)`
+  - `ReadFiles(DocumentConfig path)`

     Reads all files that match the specified path.
+The return value is expected to be a `string`.
 This allows you to specify different search paths depending on the input.

 ## Fluent Methods